hbweb/new-macbook-setup/README.md

 ## Contact Me

-If you have any questions about anything I am using or have suggestions for something I am missing please don't hesitate to reach out.
-You can find me on my website at http://www.therealdanvega.com or send me an email to danvega@gmail.com.
+You can find author on his website at http://www.therealdanvega.com or send me an email to danvega@gmail.com.